Somatic cell nuclear transfer

 In genetics and developmental biology, somatic cell nuclear transfer (SCNT) is a laboratory strategy for creating a viable embryo from a body cell and an egg cell.
-The technique consists of taking an enucleated oocyte (egg cell) and implanting a donor nucleus from a somatic (body) cell.
+The technique consists of taking a denucleated oocyte (egg cell) and implanting a donor nucleus from a somatic (body) cell.
 It is used in both therapeutic and reproductive cloning.
 In 1996, Dolly the sheep became famous for being the first successful case of the reproductive cloning of a mammal.
 In January 2018, a team of scientists in Shanghai announced the successful cloning of two female crab-eating macaques (named Zhong Zhong and Hua Hua) from foetal nuclei.

 "Therapeutic cloning" refers to the potential use of SCNT in regenerative medicine; this approach has been championed as an answer to the many issues concerning embryonic stem cells (ESCs) and the destruction of viable embryos for medical use, though questions remain on how homologous the two cell types truly are.

 Introduction

 Somatic cell nuclear transfer is a technique for cloning in which the nucleus of a somatic cell is transferred to the cytoplasm of an enucleated egg.
 After the somatic cell transfers, the cytoplasmic factors affect the nucleus to become a zygote.
 The blastocyst stage is developed by the egg to help create embryonic stem cells from the inner cell mass of the blastocyst.
-The first animal to be developed by this technique was Dolly, the sheep, in 1996.
+The first mammal to be developed by this technique was Dolly the sheep, in 1996.

+Early 20th-century

+Although Dolly is generally recognized as the first animal to be cloned using this technique, earlier instances of SCNT exist as early as the 1950s.
+In particular, the research of Sir John Gurdon in 1958 entailed the cloning of Xenopus laevis utilizing the principles of SCNT.
+In short, the experiment consisted of inducing a female specimen to ovulate, at which point her eggs were harvested.
+From here, the egg was enucleated using ultra-violet irradiation to disable the egg's pronucleus.
+At this point, the prepared egg cell and nucleus from the donor cell were combined, and then incubation and eventual development into a tadpole proceeded.
+Gurdon's application of SCNT differs from more modern applications and even applications used on other model systems of the time (i.e., Rana pipiens) due to his usage of UV irradiation to enucleate the egg instead of using a pipette to remove the nucleus from the egg.